 Radioactive Material Shipments

-Missouri Revised Statute 260.392 Environmental Controls, which was passed by the Missouri General Assembly and signed by Gov. Nixon on July 1, 2009, became effective Aug.
+Missouri Revised Statute 260.392 Environmental Controls was passed by the Missouri General Assembly and signed by Gov. Nixon on July 1, 2009.
+It became effective on Aug.
 28, 2009, and was updated on Aug.
 28, 2012.
-This statute provides information and requirements related to the shipment of high-level radioactive waste, transuranic radioactive waste, highway route controlled quantity shipments, spent nuclear fuel, or low-level radioactive waste through or within the state, including the collection of fees.
+This statute provides information and requirements related to the shipment of high-level radioactive waste; transuranic radioactive waste; highway route controlled quantity shipments; spent nuclear fuel; or low-level radioactive waste through or within the state, including the collection of fees.
 Click here to pay your fee.

-For questions related to the type of shipment proposed, and whether the shipment is subject to the radioactive materials shipment fee, please contact the department at 573-751-3907 or by email.
+For questions related to the type of shipment proposed, and whether the shipment is subject to the radioactive materials shipment fee, please contact the department at 573-751-3907 or via email at email@example.com.